-Some students on the Eastern Shore of Virginia can’t wait to get out.
-But one of their teachers couldn’t wait to come back.
-Christina Duffman (Eastern Shore Community College) grew up in poverty and now reaches out to share her inspiring life story with students who feel hopeless there.
+While many students on the rural Eastern Shore of Virginia can’t wait to get out, one of their teachers couldn’t wait to come back.
+Christina Duffman grew up in poverty and now shares her inspiring life story with students who feel hopeless there.

 Leslie Whiteman (Virginia State University)

 Leslie Whiteman and her colleagues created a program called STAR (Successful Transition to the Academic Realm) to help minority students overcome science class challenges and pursue STEM careers.

 Many teachers see cell phones in the classroom as a real problem, but Helen Crompton loves bringing handheld technology into student learning.
 Helen Crompton is a Virginia Outstanding Faculty Award recipient.

 This type of content is made possible by listeners like you.
 Please consider partnering with us and help enrich the lives of all our listeners nationwide.

 When introducing the story about SI at Virginia State University – black students at a HBCU are not minorities.